Written By: David Statman

 Vinorelbine is a vinca alkaloid, which interferes with the microtubule structures within cancer cells.
 The drug prevents division and replication.

 The drug is given intravenously.
-Aside from usual side effects, vinorelbine can cause burning or swelling at the infusion site.
+Aside from the usual side effects, vinorelbine can cause burning or swelling at the infusion site.

 Chemotherapy Drug Combinations for Mesothelioma